OCA/product-attribute/product_price_history/readme/DESCRIPTION.rst

-This module add manage product history price
+This module allows to manage product history prices.